 The reason is that hot dogs are the ultimate blank canvas that goes with everything, depending on what you have with them.

-Chardonnay, Pinot Noir, Pinot Grigio, and Riesling are great wines for lean hot dogs without BBQ sauce and ketchup.
+Chardonnay, Pinot Noir, Pinot Grigio, and a dry Riesling are great wines for lean hot dogs without BBQ sauce and ketchup.

 Planning on having sauce with your hot dogs?
 Then you should go with a Tempranillo or Zinfandel wine.